 Lemon is a rich source of vitamin C, an essential nutrient that protects the body against immune system deficiencies.

-Piles and Amoebiosis can be cured.
+Piles and Amoebiosis can be prevented.

 Drinking lemon juice with honey, reduces chest pain, head-ache and indigestion.